You are eligible to enroll at Morton College if you are:

 To be eligible for this special tuition rate, employment verification

 must be presented at the time of initial registration for the semester.
+Registration must be done in the Office of Admission and Records for the tuition rate to be applied.
 More

-information and employment verification forms are available in the Office of Admissions and Records.
+information and employment verification forms are available in the Office of Admissions and Records, 1st floor B building.

 To help avoid delays, unnecessary costs and inconvenience, please carefully note the following policies and guidelines for academic transcripts.

 To request more information or receive an enrollment packet, please contact the Office of Admissions & Records at 708/656-8000, ext.
 2346.

 Morton College must receive sealed transcripts from all other college and/or military training.
 Students can obtain their transcripts by contacting the following branches of service:

 ArmyAARTS Office415 McPherson Ave.Ft.
 Leavenworth, KS 66027-1373